Skip to content

 Below, we have summarised some basic know-hows for using dotenv:

-• place the .env file at the root location of your project.
+• place the .env file at the root location of your project or in your current working directory.
 When you are developing for the CGSE, use the top-level folder of the monorepo.
 Please note that the load_dotenv() function searches for a .env file in the current folder, the parent folder up until it hits your home directory.

 • the format to use for the environment variables is KEY=VALUE.